 The cancer experts at Cancer Treatment Centers of America® (CTCA) have extensive experience in staging and diagnosing the disease, and developing a treatment plan tailored to your specific type and stage of prostate cancer.

 Prostate cancer incidence

 Prostate cancer is the most common type of cancer found in American men, after skin cancer.
-The American Cancer Society estimates there will be about 238,590 new cases of prostate cancer in the United States in 2013.
-Nearly one in six men will develop prostate cancer in their lifetime.
-However, it is rare before age 40.
+The American Cancer Society estimates that there will be roughly 164,690 new cases of prostate cancer in the United States in 2018.
+Nearly one in seven men will develop prostate cancer in their lifetime; however, it is usually diagnosed after age 40.